venerated/nextjs-llm-integration/README.md

 Note: No .env is necessary.
 Keys are handled under Settings in the browser.

-1. `yarn install` to install dependencies.
+`yarn install` to install dependencies.

 ## Scripts

-First, run the development server:

 ```bash
 yarn dev # Start local dev server